 Breakfast is buffet style, with a choice of hot and cold dishes, breads, pastries, cold meat, fresh fruit and cereals.
 In addition, fresh fruit juices and coffee are freely available.
 Lunch may be taken either at the Lodge, where our chef will provide a cooked meal, or a packed lunch can be prepared in the morning for those who prefer to stay on the River all day.

 For those taking lunch on the River, all our boats have a cooler on board to keep food fresh, and our guides will ensure that plentiful supplies of cool drinks are available throughout the day.
 A three course dinner, with wine, is served in the dining room each evening.
 The main course is a buffet, with a choice of several meat and fish dishes, all freshly prepared by our chef.
 Throughout the day and evening, snacks and hot and cold drinks are always available.

 The six chalets are constructed from local materials and are finished to a high standard.
 Arranged in a row along the river bank , each with an uninterrupted view of the river and its wildlife, the chalets are all excellently well appointed.

 Each of the well furnished air conditioned chalets have two queen beds, a large bathroom with en-suite solar heated shower, dressing room and separate toilet.
 All chalets are equipped with frigobar, wireless internet access, and have plenty of storage room for even the best packed fishermen.
 Outside there is a large porch area with a table and chairs.

 Electric supply is through standard US sockets and is 110 volt.
 Chalets are normally shared by two guests, but single occupancy can be booked at additional cost if required.
 A daily laundry service is provided, at no additional cost, for those guests who prefer to travel light.

-Making Reservations to Agua Boa Lodge
+Fishing at Agua Boa Lodge